 Is planning approval required for single dwellings on land zoned residential?
-Generally a planning permit is not required for a single dwelling on land zoned for residential uses.
-The Deemed Provisions within the Planning and Development (Local Planning Scheme) Regulations 2015 table a range of land uses that are conditionally exempt from Development Assessment.
-For Single Houses, those conditions are that the Residential Design Codes (R Codes) apply, that a proposal meets the Deemed-to-comply provisions of the R Codes, and the proposal is not in a heritage or special control area.
-Should a Single House not be able to meet the Deemed Provisions, a development assessment is needed to determine compliance against the Design-principles of the R Codes.
-This is undertaken with a Development Assessment.
-Other uses are also exempt, such as some renovations, additional structures and ancillary dwellings - with similar conditions.
-Other planning instruments, such as a proponent-led Local Development Plan, may supplement or replace the Deemed-to-comply outcomes with approval.
-Local Planning Schemes may also do the same but cannot force a development assessment for proposals complying with the Deemed Provisions.
+Generally a planning permit is not required for a single dwelling on land zoned residential.
+Single dwellings proposed on lots over 260m2 (unless subject to a structure plan or local development plan), and that are compliant with the Deemed-to-comply elements of the R-Codes (or local scheme that varies the R-Codes) are exempt from planning / development approval.
+R-Codes outline standards for residential development, with the exception of some lot/ site or precinct-specific circumstances, they form the basis for the design and assessment of most residential development in Western Australia.
 Is there a statutory timeframes for planning approval (where required)?
 Yes.
-60 days assessment for Single Houses and Ancillary Dwellings.
+60 days assessment, 90 days with advertising.
 Is there a fast track assessment pathway for dwellings?
 Not at present.
 A range of process improvements such as fast track assessment pathways are currently being reviewed as part of the WA Planning Reform agenda, this includes a reduced assessment period for single dwellings that require planning approval.
 The recently gazetted Interim R Codes have brought about simplified changes to the Single Dwelling frameworks that will reduce the number of Single Dwellings being triggered into planning assessments.
 Is there a statutory time for fast track?
 Not applicable at this stage.
 Who is responsible for issuing building approvals?
 Two pathways exist for issuing a building permit.
 The first option is the use of a private Building Surveyor, who issues a Certificate of Design Compliance (CDC).
 The CDC must then lodged with the local government for a building permit to be issued.
 The second option is to lodge directly with the Local Government itself, who then issues both the CDC and the permit.
-In both cases, the Local Government is permit authority.
-This means the Local Government must agree that proposed development meets the Deemed Provisions conditions to issue a permit through this pathway.
 Is there a statutory timeframe for building approvals?
 Yes.
 A lodged privately certified CDC requires a Local Government to issue a building permit within 10 business days (in the absence of any RFI).
 If the Local Government is responsible for the CDC and permit, the statutory timeframe is 25 business days combined (subject to any RFI).